guyinacube/powerapps-docs-pr/articles/guided-learning/learning-common-data-service-incorporate-powerbi.md

    ms.author="v-brbene"/>

 # Integrating Other Services
 As we saw earlier, one of the major benefits of building with the Common Data Service is that we do all the work in the background to connect the rest of Microsoft’s applications and services with any of the data that you have in the Common Data Service.
-The PowerBI Service is a great example of how this works.
+The Power BI service is a great example of how this works.

-The PowerBI Service talks to the Common Data Service via **Perspectives**.
+The Power BI service talks to the Common Data Service via **perspectives**.
 Perspectives are groupings of entities, and their related entities, that make sense for building reports.
 The following image shows the set of standard perspectives that we provide out of the box.
-You can also create your own custom Perspectives, which we’ll do next.
+You can also create your own custom perspectives, which we’ll do next.

 ![Perspective list](./media/learning-common-data-service-incorporate-powerbi/perspective-list.png)

 # Create a New Perspective
-To create a new Perspective, open **PowerApps**, and in the left navigation pane, under **Common Data Service**, click **Perspectives**.
-In the upper right-hand corner of the Perspectives page, click **New Perspective**.
+To create a new perspective, open **PowerApps**, and in the left navigation pane, under **Common Data Service**, click **Perspectives**.
+In the upper right-hand corner of the page, click **New Perspective**.

 ![Create new perspective list](./media/learning-common-data-service-incorporate-powerbi/perspective-list-create-new.png)